djha-skin/candl/README.md

 *prefix*.
 This prefix is discarded for each line when building the resultant string.

-A block quote ends when an empty line is encountered.
-This empty line, its line delimiter, and the line delimiter of the previous line is discarded when building the resultant string.
+A block quote ends when a line is encountered which does not begin with arbitrary white space followed by a block mark.
+This line is not consumed and parsing for the next token begins at the first character that was not a blockmark character or blankspace.
+The blank space characters on the line found not to contain the block mark together with the new line character on the previous line are discarded when building the resultant string.

 Prose block quotes have the further constraint that any substring found in the resultant string consisting of all whitespace characters that lie